ann-codes/java-fluff-and-flame/README.md

-Individual Project converting the original React & Node/Express [Fluff and Flame](https://github.com/ann-codes/fluff-and-flame) group project to a Java Spring backend.
+This is an individual bootcamp project converting my original React & Node/Express [Fluff and Flame](https://github.com/ann-codes/fluff-and-flame) group project to a Java Spring backend.

-This project meets all core and non-core user stories.

 It includes a non-authenticated, direct link "user portal" and "admin portal" to edit submitted applications and make adoption decisions as an admin, respectively.

-Tech stack:
+## Tech stack:
-- yarn
 - React.js
-- Foundation/CSS
+- Zurb Foundation/CSS
 - Java SDK 11.0.6, Spring, SpringBoot
 - Postgres (must be installed)

-## Java 11:
+## Configuration:

 If using IntelliJ, ensure it is running the correct version JDK 11: